storj/docs/app/dcs/third-party-tools/splunk/page.md

 ./opt/splunk/bin/splunk cmd splunkd rfs -- ls --starts-with volume:Storj
 ```

 3\.
-You should see the file listed in the shell and in your Storj web UI.&#x20;
+You should see the file listed in the shell and in your Storj web UI.

 ```shell
 Size	Name